isbadawi/isbadawi.github.io/source/_posts/2013-05-03-writing-a-code-coverage-tool.markdown

 Straightforward, right?
 After a line executes, we mark it as executed.
 Then, before the program exits, we write out the coverage information somewhere.
-Getting a coverage tool to generate this code automatically might be bit involved, but conceptually what we're doing should be easy to understand.
+Getting a coverage tool to generate this code automatically might be a bit involved, but conceptually what we're doing should be easy to understand.

 The implementation of `CoverageTracker` could be as simple as this: